DataTechX/VoiceMaster/README.md

-# How to setup the bot:
+# How to setup the bot: (This project is in Thai language.)

 1.Download python using the following link: